basementuniverse/kanbn/docs/advanced-configuration.md

 ### `taskFolder`

 This will rename the folder where tasks are stored.
 By default this is `tasks`.
 It is relative to the main folder.

+### `archiveFolder`

+This will rename the archive folder where archived tasks are stored.
+By default this is `archive`.
+It is relative to the main folder.